What is PLA Plastic (Polylactide)? | The Definitive Guide

 At what temperature does PLA warp?

 PLA has a relatively low melting point; any temperature beyond 180 °C will cause warping.
 Therefore, keeping the temperature between 160° C to 170°C will yield the best results from a production standpoint.
-The best way to prevent warping is to use an adequately heated and leveled build plate.
+An adequately heated and leveled build plate is the best way to prevent warping.

 Can you 3D print PLA without a cooling fan?

 3D printing without PLA will be disastrous.
-Without a cooling fan, the material is more likely to cure at the corners.
+The material is more likely to cure at the corners without a cooling fan.
 That process can hamper the production quality adversely because the curled-up layer might touch the nozzle on the next and become even hotter.
 For good quality and smooth production, cooling is necessary.

 Suggested Read